Pooja P. Advani, MBBS, MD

 Dr. Dennis J. Slamon serves as director of Clinical/Translational Research, and as director of the Revlon/UCLA Women's Cancer Research Program at JCCC.
 He is a professor of medicine, chief of the Division of Hematology/Oncology and executive vice chair for research for UCLA's Department of Medicine.
 A 1975 honors graduate of the University of Chicago's Pritzker School of Medicine, Slamon earned his PhD in cell biology that same year.
 He completed his internship and residency at the University of Chicago Hospitals and Clinics, becoming chief resident in 1978.
 One year later, he became a fellow in the Division of Hematology/Oncology at UCLA.
 Dr. Slamon has focused his research career on the development of novel therapies for breast cancer.
 He was presented with the Lasker-DeBakey Clinical Medical Research Award for his revolutionary work in the development and utilization of Herceptin in breast cancer.
 Dr. Slamon has practiced medicine and conducted cancer research at UCLA for over 40 years, dedicating his life to improving cancer therapies and the lives of patients around the world.

-Professor, Cancer Clinical Therapeutics, Icahn School of Medicine at Mount Sinai, New York, NY
+MD Professor in Clinical Cancer Therapeutics,, Deputy Director, Tisch Cancer Institute, Chief, Division of Hematology/Oncology, Icahn School of Medicine at Mt.
+Sinai, New York, NY

 Dr. Joseph A. Sparano is a Professor in Clinical Cancer Therapeutics, Chief of the Division of Hematology Oncology, and Deputy Director of the Tisch Cancer Institute at the Icahn School of Medicine at Mount Sinai in New York.
 He is a graduate of the Sophie Davis School of Biomedical Education at the City College of New York, and New York Medical College.
 Dr. Sparano has led several major NCI-funded trials that have shaped the landscape of breast cancer therapy and clinical practice guidelines, including the TAILORx trial which demonstrated the clinical utility of using the 21-gene Oncotype DX Recurrence Score to guide adjuvant chemotherapy use, and the ECOG E1199 trial which demonstrated that adjuvant weekly paclitaxel improved survival in early breast cancer.
 He played a leading role in developing the RSClin decision aid that is now widely used in clinical practice.
 He also reported one of first studies demonstrating the potential role of liquid biopsies for predicting late breast cancer recurrence years after diagnosis.
 Dr. Sparano’s work has been devoted to addressing cancer disparities in vulnerable populations.
 He has contributed to work showing higher rates of taxane-induced neuropathy in black women and genetic variants associated with this risk, leading to new strategies to reduce the risk of developing this complication.
 Dr. Sparano has been continuously funded as a principal investigator by NCI since 2001 via a variety of award mechanisms, including a UG1-funded minority underserved NCORP site at Montefiore/Einstein (from 2014-2021), N01-funded New York Cancer Consortium (from 2005-2011), and UM1-funded AIDS Malignancy Consortium (from 2020-present).
 He has also received funding from the Breast Cancer Research Foundation, V Foundation, Komen Foundation, and American Cancer Society.